 "As the Father hath loved me."
 How shall we be able to form right conceptions of this love?
 Lord, teach us.
 God is love.
 Love is His very being.
 Love is not an attribute, but the very essence of His nature, the centre round which all His glorious attributes gather.
 It was because He was love that He was the Father, and that there was a Son.
 Love needs an object to whom it can give itself away, in whom it can lose itself, with whom it can make itself one.
 Because God is love, there must be a Father and a Son.
-The love of the Father to the Son is that Divine passion with which He delights in the Son, and speaks, "My beloved Son, in whom I am well pleased."
-The Divine love is as a burning fire; in all its intensity and infinity it has but one object and but one joy, and that is the only begotten Son.
-When we gather together all the attributes of God,-His infinity, His perfection, His immensity, His majesty, His omnipotence,-and consider them but as the rays of the glory of His love, we still fail in forming any conception of what that love must be.
+The love of the Father to the Son is that divine passion with which He delights in the Son, and speaks, "My beloved Son, in whom I am well pleased."
+The divine love is as a burning fire; in all its intensity and infinity it has but one object and but one joy, and that is the onlybegotten Son.
+When we gather together all the attributes of God-His infinity, His perfection, His immensity, His majesty, His omnipotence-and consider them but as the rays of the glory of His love, we still fail in forming any conception of what that love must be.
 It is a love that passeth knowledge.

-And yet this love of God to His Son must serve, O my soul, as the glass in which thou art to learn how Jesus loves thee.
-As one of His redeemed ones, thou art His delight, and all His desire is to thee, with the longing of a love which is stronger than death, and which many waters cannot quench.
-His heart yearns after thee, seeking thy fellowship and thy love.
-Were it needed, He could die again to possess thee.
-As the Father loved the Son, and could not live without Him, could not be God the blessed without Him,-so Jesus loves thee.
-His life is bound up in thine; thou art to Him inexpressibly more indispensable and precious than thou ever canst know.
-Thou art one with Himself.
+And yet this love of God to His Son must serve, O my soul, as the glass in which you are to learn how Jesus loves you.
+As one of His redeemed ones, you are His delight, and all His desire is to you, with the longing of a love which is stronger than death, and which many waters cannot quench.
+His heart yearns after you, seeking your fellowship and your love.
+Were it needed, He could die again to possess you.
+As the Father loved the Son, and could not live without Him, could not be God the blessed without Him-so Jesus loves you.
+His life is bound up in yours; you are to Him inexpressibly more indispensable and precious than you ever can know.
+You are one with Himself.
 "As the Father hath loved me, so have I loved you."
-What a love !
+What a love!